-Higher Level: Students at HL are required to study additional higher level (AHL) material, conduct extra hours in the lab, and cover further HL topics.
+Higher Level Coursework: Students at HL are required to study additional higher level (AHL) material, conduct extra hours in the lab, and cover further HL topics within the options.
 The distinction between SL and HL is one of breadth and depth.
-Additional units include maintaining homeostasis, fueling for performance, friction and collisions, sliding filament theory and overuse injuries.
+Additional units include further anatomy; the endocrine system; fatigue; friction and drag; skill acquisition and analysis; genetics and athletic performance, and exercise and immunity.